CHARLIE FOX: THE EARLY YEARS

 Try before you buy

 Before you decide to buy CHARLIE FOX: THE EARLY YEARS, you may care to sample the three books in the box set.
-Simply click on a book title below for instant, free, no-obligation access to a substantial portion of each story in Kindle format.
+Simply click on a book title below to read an excerpt specially chosen to give you the flavour of the story.

 “Think of these as the early years of Charlie Fox… your chance to discover Charlie as she discovers herself, her strengths and her weaknesses, and sustains the scars to her body and soul that make her such a unique and compelling character.” ~Lee Goldberg, bestselling US author and TV producer